In the following section, we answer questions that are frequently

 “NDB” stands for

-Do I need any special networking to run MySQL Cluster?
+Do I need any special networking to run NDB Cluster?
 How do computers in a cluster communicate?

-MySQL Cluster is intended to be used in a high-bandwidth environment, with computers connecting using TCP/IP.
+NDB Cluster is intended to be used in a high-bandwidth environment, with computers connecting using TCP/IP.
 Its performance depends directly upon the connection speed between the cluster's computers.
-The minimum connectivity requirements for MySQL Cluster include a typical 100-megabit Ethernet network or the equivalent.
+The minimum connectivity requirements for NDB Cluster include a typical 100-megabit Ethernet network or the equivalent.
 We recommend you use gigabit Ethernet whenever available.

-How many computers do I need to run a MySQL Cluster, and why?
+How many computers do I need to run an NDB Cluster, and why?

 To provide increased throughput and high availability, you should use multiple SQL nodes (MySQL Servers connected to the cluster).
 It is also possible (although not strictly necessary) to run multiple management servers.

-What do the different computers do in a MySQL Cluster?
+What do the different computers do in an NDB Cluster?

 When I run the